naokishami/Doubly-Linked-List/README.md

 # Doubly-Linked-List

-# Class: Data Structures - Irvine Valley College Fall 2019
+Class: Data Structures - Irvine Valley College Fall 2019

+Description:

 Program Specification:
 1. Read data for names and weights for 15 people from the console where there is a name on a line followed by a weight on the next line, like in names.txt.